Chesterfield railway station: History

-Station layout
+Facilities

 Entrance to the station is on Crow Lane and includes a car park, taxi rank and bus stop.
-There is also a small car park on the other side of Crow Lane, which used to be free but now has a parking charge.
+There is also a small chargeable car park on the other side of Crow Lane.
 The main entrance leads to the station concourse, which was built in the late 1990s; it includes a ticket office, a newsagent, a café and a waiting room.
 The concourse and the waiting room both have direct access to platform 1.
 There is also a waiting room on platform 2, which is accessed via a tunnel, using the stairs or lift in the concourse.

-Platforms and destinations
+Layout

 The fast lines have two large side platforms, one for each direction; these platforms are covered for around half their length.
 The goods lines pass around the rear of platform 2 and there is a third large platform here that serves the northbound goods line.